GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites have an HMG that fires explosive rounds at a slower pace but doesn't inflict bleed damage

 #### Leader
-- gives an overheal to all Rikers in the area
+- gives an overheal to all Rikers in the area (equal to their amount of HP)
 - always equipped with two weapons, one for long-range and another for short-range
 - killing the Leader will remove the overheal from all Rikers affected by it